This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Locate the shiny, whitish-gray connective tissue.

-Using a sharp knife, carefully slide it under the skin in between the connective tissue and the meat.
+Using a sharp knife, carefully slide it under the skin between the connective tissue and the meat.

 Repeat until you reach the end and discard the connective tissue.